Installing the Basic Threat Intel App

 • Note that Observe does not support authenticated links at this time.

 You can also configure ingest of your own intel lists using a Custom Threat IP List poller.
 In the Connections section of the App details page, select Create poller on the Custom Threat IP List row.
 This supports pulling a CSV-formatted file of IP addresses and CIDR ranges from an Internet-accessible URL.
 The maximum size is 4 MB.
-The format is as follows:
+It has the following format:

 object,severity,source